The Mathematics of the Spiral Universe

 Tangential Velocity: $V_\phi = \omega \cdot r$

-4. Physical Consequences
+4. Define Physical Velocities

 3. Derivation of the Composite Redshift